 It takes a balancing act to combine career and family.
 This holds true especially for students and researchers, but of course also for other members of the university community.
 The University therefore plans to expand its care menu for children from the ages of 5 months to 6 years and in so doing promote better work-life balance for parents.
 A special feature is how the day care center seizes on the University’s technoscientific potential and integrates it into the care concept.
-It means that the little ones and even the littlest will have a lot of early fun with phenomena drawn from mathematics, computer science, natural sciences and technology.
+It means that the little ones and even the littlest will have a lot of early fun with phenomena drawn from mathematics, information technology, natural sciences and technology.
 It goes without saying that movement, music and nature adventures will be part of the mix at the same time.

 The Student Center, slated for completion in July 2017, will bundle all the functions that belong in one place, be it the Examination Office, Admissions Office, Student Counseling, or constituent student body, or be it terminals for online applications, personal data entry, and student learning areas.
 The new building will also stay open longer hours, so that anyone drawn to burning the midnight oil can get individual chip card access to a computer workstation inside.